5 Ways to Use DIY Paper Leaves in Your Fall Decor

 Project 3 – Fall Leaves on the Mirror

-Falling leaves are great to add to mirrors, walls, doors and more.
-I had plenty of leaves so I attached several to the large mirror on the mantel.
+Falling leaves are great to use as decorations on mirrors, walls, doors and more.
+I had plenty of leaves, so I attached several to the large mirror on the mantel.

 For this project, the glue dots worked perfectly.
 This was the easiest and fastest project.
 Do you think I need more leaves on the mirror?